hubblo-org/scaphandre/docs_src/tutorials/quickstart.md

     scaphandre stdout -t 15

+## Running scaphandre on centos/redhat (family using SELinux) with podman

+Running scaphandre with podman on a distribution using SELinux may fail because of access denied to `/proc` files.

+To make it work you should run scaphandre in provileged mode :

+    podman run --privileged ...

+You'll find explanation of this requirement here : [#106](https://github.com/hubblo-org/scaphandre/issues/106).

+## Output

 Here we are using the stdout [exporter](../explanations/internal-structure.md) to print current power consumption usage in the terminal during 15 seconds.

 You should get an output like: